Incredibles 2 poster

 The inciting incident occurs at 14 minutes when Winston Deavor and his sister Evelyn arrive at the motel with a proposal: their telecommunications company wants to launch a campaign to make supers legal again, starting with Elastigirl as the face of the movement.
 This offers hope and a way forward for the family..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Elastigirl embarks on her first mission, racing on her motorcycle to stop a runaway train.
+This shows the protagonist's commitment to Elastigirl embarks on her first mission, racing on her motorcycle to stop a runaway train.
 She actively chooses to step into the spotlight and become the face of the superhero movement, while Bob commits to staying home with the kids.
 Both enter their new worlds., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Elastigirl tracks down and captures the Screenslaver in his apartment, unmasking him as a seemingly ordinary pizza delivery guy.
+Notably, this crucial beat Elastigirl tracks down and captures the Screenslaver in his apartment, unmasking him as a seemingly ordinary pizza delivery guy.
 This appears to be a major victory - the villain is caught, the campaign is succeeding, and legalization seems imminent.
 However, it's a false victory; the real threat remains hidden., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (73% through) represents the emotional nadir.
 Here, The hypnotized Elastigirl and other supers capture Bob, Lucius, and the kids.
 The entire family is imprisoned on the Deavor's yacht as Evelyn launches her endgame: forcing hypnotized supers to commit crimes on live television at an international summit, ensuring supers will be illegal forever.
-All hope seems lost., illustrates the protagonist at their lowest point.
+All hope seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 79% of the runtime.
 Jack-Jack uses his multiple powers to help the family escape their restraints.
 The family realizes they must work as a team, each using their unique abilities.
 Bob has learned to trust and support others rather than carry everything alone, synthesizing his new parenting lessons with his superhero identity., demonstrating the transformation achieved throughout the journey.